 As remote workers settle in at home, cybercriminals are also getting cozy.
+Know the security tips to stop them.

-Many of these vulnerabilities are created when remote employees combine work and personal devices to conduct work over unsecured home networks.
+Many of these vulnerabilities are created when remote employees combine work and personal devices over unsecured home networks.
 Any device such as a thumb drive or a gaming device can become infected with malware and connect to a company’s network through an unsecured home network and a work laptop.

 “The situation becomes even more challenging when remote employees use personal devices for work-related tasks, or there are several devices and users of varying technological skill using the same home network,” said Ryan Weeks, chief information security officer (CISO) for Datto.
 “It becomes infinitely more difficult to control the flow of potential threats coming across the network.
-Personal devices are a threat because an organization cannot vouch for what security software or updates have or have not been installed.”
+Personal devices are a threat because an organization cannot vouch for what security updates have or have not been installed.”

 Distracted employees and unsecured home networks are a dangerous combination that can potentially open new access points for cybercriminals.
 In the office, employees are usually focused on the work at hand and are aware of the constant presence of firewall restrictions and company policies that might block access to certain websites and use of personal devices.